Alex-Costea/Wiles/index.md

 ```
 let min := fun(list : list[integer]) -> integer?
 begin
-    if list.size = 0 do
-        yield nothing
     let var min_value := list @ 0
+    if min_value is anything do
         for x in list from 1 do
             if x < min_value do
                 min_value := x
     yield min_value
 end